RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 --> Unique reads at 99percentile works GREAT!
 Replicate homogeneous (subtract IGG perform badly) --> 50bp perform badly!
 Let's try instead to smooth the 1bp version
+    --> NO need smoothing, instead use the `_initialBigwig` one --> These are all good!
+I mistakenly applied SF to local maxima previously...

 Let's try to use sample-specific blacklist regions, for that I will use [Greenscreen](https://github.com/sklasfeld/GreenscreenProject) to generate a blacklist for all our samples: